Pitxunet/Pitxunet.github.io/_posts/2022-11-03-Movies-Data Analysis - Reporting.md

 ### Data Cleaning

-In this part of the analysis, I continued to inspect the data, find issues to be solved to make it more reliable and easier to analyse.
+In this part of the analysis, I continued to inspect the data, to find issues to be solved to make it more reliable and easier to analyse.

 #### a) Dropping irrelevant columns